conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 ### Principal resolver

-When using Confluent Cloud with delegated authentication, Gateway automatically resolves API keys to their associated service account.
+When using Confluent Cloud with Kafka managing authentication, Gateway automatically resolves API keys to their associated service account.
 This enhances security and improves usability by working with the service account principals instead of raw API keys.

 [See principal resolver environment variables for details](/gateway/configuration/env-variables#principal-resolver).